Smava bank login hero image

 Smava bank login detailed view

-In the original implementation of the feature we relied on calling this feature a Tip, hoping customers would read the paragraphs and thus feel compelled to use their bank account login.
+In the original implementation we relied on calling this feature a Tip, hoping customers would read the paragraphs and thus feel compelled to use their bank account login.

 Side-by-side comparison of the tested designs.
 The redesign (right side) features conversion oriented elements like the icon list of benefits and a blue tag to highlight one of the radio buttons.